Photos by NASA

 A: Quantum medicine is not all a pseudoscience but a complex and evolving field of study within medicine.

-Q: Why do you think Nikola Tesla is the most visionary scientist of his time?
+Q: Why do you think Nikola Tesla is the most visionary scientist of his era?

 SOUND